Temperament Types In Parenting

 How to evolve your parenting style

-If you wish to change certain elements of your parenting style, you may consider speaking with a therapist for advice and support.
+If you wish to change certain elements of your parenting style or temperament, you may consider speaking with a therapist for advice and support.
 They can help you develop positive, practical coping skills to manage stress, as well as the parenting strategies and communication skills needed that help your child excel.

 Rawpixel